OmniSharp/omnisharp-emacs/README.md

 ```

 ## Configuration
+`omnisharp-emacs` will attempt to start a server automatically for you when
+opening a .cs file (if a server has not been started already).
+Otherwise, you
-To start using omnisharp-emacs, start the server with
-`M-x omnisharp-start-omnisharp-server RET`.
-The command will prompt you for
+will need to start the server with `M-x omnisharp-start-omnisharp-server RET`.
+should it fail to find a .sln file or project root (via projectile).
+The command
-a project or solution file you want to work with.
+will prompt you for a solution file or project root directory you want to work
+with.

 You will probably want to create a custom configuration for omnisharp-emacs
 in your normal coding sessions.
 Usually all this customization